Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Soft links to include a program in the PATH are created under `DIR_IN_PATH` which by default points to `~/.local/bin` a directory that is usually already in the PATH.
 If not, `install.sh` will add it at the beginning of the installation
 - [ ] Files or folders created as root need to change their permissions and also its group and owner to the `${SUDO_USER}` using chgrp and chown
 - [ ] console features are not installed directly in bashrc; instead use the structure provided by the customizer using .bash_functions
 - [ ] Code lines length is 120 maximum.
 Lines with more characters need to be split in many.
-Some exceptions may apply, for example when defining vars that contain links
+Some exceptions may apply, for example when defining vars that contain links.
+- [ ] help lines in 80 characters.
 - [ ] The tests used in the conditional ifs must be with [ ] instead of [[ ]] when possible.
 The last one is a bash exclusive feature that we can not find in other shells.

 ###### Behavioural